-Common Core State Standards, including how EL students will be enabled to gain academic content knowledge and English language proficiency SUB-PRIORITY A - CCSS IMPLEMENTATION GOAL TO ACHIEVE SUB- PRIORITY NJB will increase student proficiency in both ELA and Math.
-ACTIONS TO ACHIEVE GOAL Specific and detailed actions are listed throughout Element 1.
-Additionally, staff participate in ongoing professional learning around the ELA/ELD framework and (GLAD) Guided Language Acquisition and Development.
-MEASURABLE OUTCOME Increase of 2% of the student population meeting/exceeded standards as measured by the CAASPP for ELA and Math.
-METHODS OF MEASUREMENT CAASPP results from the state.
-SUB-PRIORITY B - EL STUDENTS & ACADEMIC CONTENT KNOWLEDGE GOAL TO ACHIEVE SUB- PRIORITY English learners will achieve re-designation criteria at increased rates.
-ACTIONS TO ACHIEVE GOAL Specific and detailed actions are listed throughout Element 1.
-EL students will engage in scaffolded content instruction with high levels of rigor as their English proficiency is addressed through integrated and designated ELD.
+2- IMPLEMENTATION OF COMMON CORE STATE STANDARDS Common Core State Standards, including how EL students will be enabled to gain academic content knowledge and English language proficiency SUB-PRIORITY A - CCSS IMPLEMENTATION GOAL TO NJB will increase student proficiency in both ELA and Math.
+ACHIEVE SUB- Will increase student proficiency in both LLA and Matri.
+PRIORITY ACTIONS TO Specific and detailed actions are listed throughout Element 1.
+Additionally, staff participate in ACHIEVE GOAL ongoing professional learning around the ELA/ELD framework and (GLAD) Guided Language Acquisition and Development.
+MEASURABLE Increase of 2% of the student population meeting/exceeded standards as measured by the OUTCOME CAASPP for ELA and Math.
+METHODS OF CAASPP results from the state.
+MEASUREMENT SUB-PRIORITY B - EL STUDENTS & ACADEMIC CONTENT KNOWLEDGE GOAL TO English learners will achieve re-designation criteria at increased rates.
+ACHIEVE SUB- PRIORITY ACTIONS TO Specific and detailed actions are listed throughout Element 1.
+EL students will engage in ACHIEVE GOAL scaffolded content instruction with high levels of rigor as their English proficiency is addressed through integrated and designated ELD.
 MEASURABLE OUTCOME Scholars will move a level each year and re-classify as English proficient.
-METHODS OF MEASUREMENT ELPAC assessment and benchmark.
-SUB-PRIORITY C - EL STUDENTS & ENGLISH LANGUAGE PROFICIENCY GOAL TO ACHIEVE SUB- PRIORITY ELs at Intermediate or below will increase their English proficiency.
-ACTIONS TO ACHIEVE GOAL Intense professional learning around the ELA/ELD framework prepares teachers to provide high-quality integrated and designated ELD.
-MEASURABLE OUTCOME To be determined after baseline data collected with new ELPAC assessment.
+METHODS OF ELPAC assessment and benchmark.
+MEASUREMENT SUB-PRIORITY C - EL STUDENTS & ENGLISH LANGUAGE PROFICIENCY GOAL TO ELs at Intermediate or below will increase their English proficiency.
+ACHIEVE SUB- PRIORITY ACTIONS TO Intense professional learning around the ELA/ELD framework prepares teachers to provide ACHIEVE GOAL high-quality integrated and designated ELD.
+MEASURABLE To be determined after baseline data collected with new ELPAC assessment.
+OUTCOME

-METHODS OF MEASUREMENT Baseline data collected from 2017-18 ELPAC.
+Baseline data collected from 2017-18 ELPAC.

+METHODS OF

+MEASUREMENT